specsolutions/specsync-for-tfs-documentation/important-concepts/how-to-define-the-local-feature-set-to-be-synchronized.md

   ...
   "local": {
-    // these are the default settings for configurations in regular folders, so you don't even need to set these "featureFileSource": {
+    // these are the default settings for configurations in regular folders, so you don't even need to set these "projectType": "folder",
-      "type": "folder",
     "folder": "."
-    }
   },
   ...
 }
 ```

-If for some reason you don't want to put the configuration file into the folder of your feature files, you can set the folder to be used explicitly using the `local/featureFileSource/folder` setting.
+If for some reason you don't want to put the configuration file into the folder of your feature files, you can set the folder to be used explicitly using the `local/folder` setting.

 In the following example, the `specsync.json` configuration file is in the local repository root folder, but the feature files are in the `src/features` folder.